kubernetes/test-infra/README.md

 * cherrypick-label-unapproved - adds `do-not-merge` label to PRs against a release-\* branch which do not have `cherrypick-approved`
 * comment-deleter - deletes comments created by the k8s-merge-robot which are no longer relevant.
 Such as comments about a rebase being required if it has been rebased.
 * comment-deleter-jenkins - deleted comments create by the k8s-bot jenkins bot which are no longer relevant.
 Such as old test results.
+* lgtm-handler - adds `lgtm` label if reviewer has commented "LGTM"; or notifies reviewer if non-reviewer has commented "LGTM";
-* lgtm-after-commit - removes `lgtm` label if a PR is changed after the label was added
+or removes `lgtm` label if a PR is changed after the label was added
 * needs-rebase - adds and removes a `needs-rebase` label if a PR needs to be rebased before it can be applied.
 * path-label - adds labels, such as `kind/new-api` based on if ANY file which matches changed
 * rebuild-request - Looks for requests to retest a PR but which did not reference a flake.